samlown/restfulness/README.md

 ```

-Resources are now important.
 I, for one, welcome our new resource overloads.
 They're a clear and consise way of separating logic between different classes, so an individual model has nothing to do with a collection of models, even if the same model may be provided in the result set.

 ## Installation